xuhdev/poorconn/docs/tutorial.rst

 Basic Usage
 ~~~~~~~~~~~

-The main package :mod:`poorconn` includes a list of simulation functions that modify a :class:`~socket.socket` object so
+The main package :mod:`poorconn` includes a list of simulation functions, each of which modifies a
-that it behaves poorly as if it were under poor network conditions.
-To use one of these simulation functions, always
+:class:`~socket.socket` object so that it behaves poorly as if it were under some kind of poor network conditions.
+To
-ensure that the :class:`~socket.socket` object is patchable (so that it can be modified, will be explained in
+use one of these simulation functions, always ensure that the :class:`~socket.socket` object is patchable (so that it
-:ref:`how-does-it-work` below) by calling :func:`make_socket_patchable` first, then call the simulation function that
+can be modified, which will be explained in :ref:`how-does-it-work`) by calling :func:`make_socket_patchable` first,
-you would like to use.
+then call the simulation function that you would like to use.

 For example, consider :func:`delay_before_sending`, a simulation function that delays a :class:`~socket.socket` object
 every time when it tries to send a message.
 The following code snippet achieves this effect on the